-Imagine having a passion that pays your bills.
+Imagine having a passion that pays your bills!

 The more you stay at the wrong job, the more you’ll hinder your true creative potential.

-You get up at your own pace, excited for what’s about to come next.
+Once you move on to new things you get up at your own pace, excited for what’s about to come next.
 You don’t look at the watch, waiting for the time to end your shift.
 Your work hours make your day beautiful.
 And you don’t even notice how time goes by.

 That, my friends, is called “flow.”
 Flow is the mental state in which a person performing some activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the process of that activity.
 In essence, flow is characterized by the complete absorption in what one does and a resulting transformation in one’s sense of time.

 A job is not a job anymore.
-It’s a passion, your passion that pays your bills.
+It’s a passion, your passion, that pays your bills.

 But..what is my passion?